dpdresser/rust_project_euler/README.md

 # rust_project_euler
-My rust implementation of the Project Euler challenges at freeCodeCamp.org
+My implementation in Rust of the Project Euler challenges at freeCodeCamp.org